 ABC News Radio offers listeners full service news.
 You’ll hear a mix of the day’s most compelling news including Headlines, US and World news, Sports, Business, Politics and more.
 New stories are added frequently throughout the day.
 So, tune in and stay up-to-date with ABC News and 96.1-WLNT.

-BEGINS FRIDAY MAY 27TH AT 12 NOON AND CONTINUES THRU THE WEKKEND!
+BEGINS NEW YEARS EVE AT NOON AND CONTINUES THRU NEW YEARS DAY

 Submit A Public Service Announcement

 Please fill out THIS FORM with what needs to be said.
-It is not necessary to contact us by phone, the form will automatically be routed to the appropriate department.
+It is not necessary to contact us by phone, the information will automatically be routed to the appropriate department.
+We dont't take PSA's via telephone!
 We reserve the right to refuse any submission.